stone-alex/EliteIntel/README.md

 4. While the app has automatic audio detection and calibration, it hasn't been tested on a wide variety of systems.
 If you run into audio issues, please report them on GitHub with logs and a description of your audio setup.

+5. Only Google STT / TTS and Grok AI are supported.
+But you are welcome to implement your own providers.
+The apps' code is structured, modular, event-driven, and documented.

+6. Currently, there is no support for colonization.
+You are welcome to contribute ideas or implementations.
+   (contact project owner)

 ## Usage Examples

 These aren't rigid, pre-set commands—the AI understands natural language, so you can phrase things however feels right.